Sumiyoshi sanjin

-Sumiyoshi sanjin (住吉三神) is the generic name for the three Shinto gods Sokotsutsu no O no Mikoto (底筒男命), Nakatsutsu no O no Mikoto (中筒男命), and Uwatsutsu no O no Mikoto (表筒男命).
+(住吉三神, Sumiyoshi sanjin) is the generic name for the three kami (deities) in Japan: (底筒男命, Sokotsutsu no O), (中筒男命, Nakatsutsu no O), and (表筒男, Uwatsutsu no O).
 The Sumiyoshi sanjin are regarded as the gods of the sea and sailing.
 They are sometimes referred to as the Sumiyoshi daijin (住吉大神).

-The Sumiyoshi taisha has four buildings dedicated to four kami—the three Sumiyoshi brothers and Empress Jingū who is also enshrined.
+Sumiyoshi-taisha has four buildings dedicated to four kami: the three Sumiyoshi brothers and Empress Jingū, who is also enshrined.

-According to Japanese mythology as written in works such as the Kojiki and Nihon Shoki, the Sumiyoshi sanjin were born together with the Watatsumi Sanjin (綿津見三神) when Izanagi performed a purification ceremony after returning from Yomi.
+According to Japanese mythology recorded in works like the Kojiki and Nihon Shoki, the Sumiyoshi sanjin were born together with the three Watatsumi deities (綿津見三神) when Izanagi performed a misogi after returning from Yomi.
+The three Watatsumi kami are speculated to correspond to three historical fishing practices: Uwatsu Watatsumi (surface god), Nakatsu Watatsumi (middle depths) and Sokotsu Watatsumi (deep-sea).

-Originally the Sumiyoshi sanjin and Watatsumi sanjin were the same gods, but when, in ancient times, the throne was moved east from Kyūshū to the area now known as Kinki, it was the Sumiyoshi sanjin that supposedly served an important role.
-In other words, the Watatsumi sanjin stayed in Kyūshū and the Sumiyoshi sanjin moved to Kinki.

-The three Watatsumis are speculated to correspond to three historical fishing practices Uwatsu Watatsumi no Kami (sea surface god), Nakatsu Watatsumi no Kami (middle depth god) and Sokotsu Watatsumi no Kami (depths god).

-Of the Shinto Shrines that enshrine the Sumiyoshi sanjin the oldest are Sumiyoshi jinja in Hakata-ku, Fukuoka city, Fukuoka prefecture, Sumiyoshi jinja in Iki city, Nagasaki prefecture, and Moto Sumiyoshi Shrine in Kobe, Hyōgo prefecture.
-However, it is not known which one of these is the oldest.
+Of the Shinto Shrines that enshrine the Sumiyoshi sanjin the oldest are Sumiyoshi jinja, Fukuoka; Sumiyoshi jinja, Iki City; and Moto-Sumiyoshi Shrine, Kobe.
+However, it is unknown which of these is the oldest.

-The tsutsu part of the names of the three gods has a connection to the planets, and there is a theory that suggests the Sumiyoshi sanjin are the deification of the three main stars in the Orion constellation.
-In the olden days the Orion constellation was used for navigational purposes so it was perhaps for this reason that they were deified.
+The tsutsu part of the names of the three gods has a connection to the planets, and there is a theory that suggests the Sumiyoshi sanjin are the deification of the three main stars in Orion.
+In antiquity, the constellation Orion was used for navigation; perhaps for this reason, it was deified.
 Also, the locations of Tsutsu on Tsushima Island, Tsutsuki on Iki Island, and Tsutsuki in Itoshima, Fukuoka prefecture are in the arrangement of these three Orion stars.

 Appearances

-Probably the most notable appearance is in The Tale of Genji where it is the luck deity which the father of the Akashi Lady prays to help his daughter find a husband and secure her well-being.
-The father, who is the Novitiate of the Province of Akashi, hence the name "Akashi Lady", devoutly prays to Sumiyoshi for many years and eventually Sumiyoshi grants his prayers and Hikaru Genji ends up taking the Akashi Lady and giving her a daughter of The Akashi Princess, who eventually becomes Empress.
+Probably the most notable appearance of the Sumiuyoshi sanjin is in The Tale of Genji, where the father of the Akashi Lady prays to the luck deity to help his daughter find a husband and secure her wellbeing.
+The father, who is the Novitiate of the Province of Akashi, hence the name "Akashi Lady", devoutly prays to Sumiyoshi for many years, and eventually Sumiyoshi grants his prayers and Hikaru Genji ends up taking the Akashi Lady and giving her a daughter, the Akashi Princess, who eventually becomes Empress of Japan.